GSA-TTS/usagov-benefits-eligibility/content/life-events/death-and-burial.md

       - deceased_date_of_death
       - deceased_date_of_funeral

-  - label: "About the deceased's military service"
+  - label: "About the military service of the person who died"
     description: ""
     criteriaGroupKey: deceased-military
     criteriaKeys:
       - deceased_service_status
-      - deceased_death_circumstances
+      - deceased_death_circumstance
       - deceased_grave_headstone

   - label: "About you (the person applying for benefits)"